-The Prologue to John’s gospel introduces key themes: life, light, witness, truth, grace.
-Jesus is the light of the world, source of grace and truth, and the true Tabernacle, the only-born Son of God and the only one who has seen the Father.
-It ends by concluding that Jesus, therefore, is the only one who interprets the unseen God (John 1:18).
+The prologue to the gospel of John introduces key themes – Life, Light, Witness, Truth, Grace.
+Jesus is the Light of the world, the source of Grace and Truth, and the True Tabernacle, the only-born Son of God, and the only one who has seen the Father.
+The prologue ends with the conclusion that Jesus is the only one who interprets the unseen God – (John 1:14-18).

-The Prologue’s conclusion includes a significant contrast: Jesus interprets the Father, not Moses or the Torah.
-The purpose is present Jesus as the one who reveals or makes God known (“he is in the bosom of the Father, he declared him”).
+The conclusion includes a significant contrast – Jesus interprets the Father, not Moses.
+The purpose is to present Jesus, the “Word made flesh,” as the one who reveals or makes known God – (“He is in the bosom of the Father, he declared him”).

-In contrast to Moses, the one through whom Torah was given, “grace and truth came to be through Jesus Christ.”
+In contrast to Moses, the one through whom the Torah was given, “Grace and truth came to be through Jesus Christ.”
 This was a direct challenge to claims about the Mosaic Law that were being made in Jewish circles at the time.

 “Interpreted” translates exégeomai, a verb that means, “lead out, explain, interpret.”
 The English terms ‘exegesis’ and ‘exegete’ are derived from it.
 There is no direct object with the verb in the Greek sentence, no “him” after “interpreted.”
 The verb is intransitive in this verse; the clause ends open-ended.
 Jesus is the final interpreter of all that relates to God.

-“Only-born Son” expands on verse 14, “we beheld his glory, a glory as of an only-born from a father, full of grace and truth,” explicitly identified as “Jesus Christ” in verse 17 who gives “grace and truth.”
+“Only-born Son” expands on verse 14 – “We beheld his glory, a glory as of an only-born from a father, full of grace and truth.”
+This figure is identified explicitly as “Jesus Christ” in Verse 17, the one who gives “grace and truth.”

-Many devout Jews viewed the Law, the Torah given at Sinai as the centerpiece of the faith, God’s perfect revelation.
-Supposedly, Yahweh created the Cosmos according to the Torah.
-His presence was in the inner sanctum of the Temple.
-Moses was the one who “saw” God’s glory on Sinai and revealed His Law to Israel.
+Many devout Jews viewed the Law, the Torah given by Moses at Mount Sinai, as the absolute center of the faith, God’s perfect revelation by which He created the world.
+His presence dwelt in the inner sanctum of the Temple in Jerusalem.
+Moses was the one who “saw” the glory of Yahweh on Sinai and revealed His Law to Israel.
 Etc.

-John’s Prologue contrasts Jesus with the Mosaic legislation.
-All things were made according to the “Word” or Logos, not the Torah.
-Light and life are found in Jesus, not the Torah.
-The “Word” became flesh and revealed God’s “glory” to us.
+The prologue of John contrasts Jesus with the Mosaic legislation.
+All things were made according to the “Word,” the Logos, not the Torah.
+Light and Life are found in Jesus, not in the Torah.
+The “Word” became flesh and revealed God’s “glory” to us, not the Law.

-Moses was only permitted to see the “backside,” the afterglow of God’s glory while hidden in the hollow of a rock.
-In contrast, Jesus dwells in God’s very “bosom” and therefore is the only one who can “declare” the unseen God (Exodus 33:20-22, John 1:18).
+Moses was only permitted to see the “backside,” the afterglow of God’s glory while he was hidden in the hollow of a rock.
+In contrast, Jesus dwells in God’s very “bosom” and, therefore, is the only one who can “declare” the unseen God:

-Jesus is the true Tabernacle and Temple in which the presence of God is found.
-Moses certainly gave the Law, but “grace and truth” only came through Jesus Christ.
-The purpose is not to denigrate Moses but to stress that God’s full and final revelation is found in Jesus, not in Moses, the Torah, the Temple, or in anywhere or anyone else (John 1:14-17, 2:19-21, 4:20-24).
+The “Word made flesh” is the True Tabernacle and the Final Temple in which the presence of God dwells.
+Moses certainly gave the Law, but “grace and truth” came only through Jesus Christ.
+The purpose in the Prologue is not to denigrate Moses but to stress that the full and final revelation of God is found in Jesus, not in Moses, the Torah, the Temple, or in anything or anyone else – (John 1:14-17, 2:19-21, 4:20-24).